 Staff are permitted to use the fully equipped fitness suite before or after college.

 The college also runs a Childcare Voucher scheme, which can save staff up to £500/year in childcare costs; a Cycle to Work scheme which enables staff to make considerable savings on purchasing a bike for commuting; and we have a discount scheme with a local garage for car servicing and MOTs.
+Staff are able to sign up to CSSC through Freman College in order to gain benefits of membership including discounted cinema tickets and meals, access to English Heritage sites.

 In exceptional circumstances successful candidates may be eligible to claim relocation expenses.
 The maximum payable will be